udistr/CyclicArrays.jl/README.md

 1. Face dimension - 1:(number of faces)
 2. Spatial dimensions, size up to three - x=1, y=2, z=3
 3. Direction, size 2 (negative direction = 1, positive direction = 2)
-4. Destiny - four values pointing each (1) face, (2) dimension, and (3) direction to its neighbor.
+4. Target - four values pointing each (1) face, (2) dimension, and (3) direction to its neighbor.
 The fourth value (4) indicates whether there is a need to flip the face upside-down (0 - no-flip, 1 - flip).

 ### 1D, 1 face example